nearai/assessment-technical-py-scenario1/README.md

  * Option 1.
 This project has a devcontainer configuration
  * Option 2.
 Or the .devcontainer/docker-compose.yml can be run directly
  * Option 3.
 Open in codespaces https://codespaces.new/nearai/assessment-technical-py-scenario1
  * Option 4.
-Run it step by step as detailed below
+Run it step by step as detailed below.
+     * Feel free to reach out if you run into any problems.

 ### Running step by step